BUA104 Introduction to Business Management (4)

 BUA380 Legal Issues in Sports and Entertainment Marketing (3)

 Prerequisite: BUA 291.
 Course Requirement: Junior status, minimum GPA of 2.5.
 An investigation into the plethora of legal issues facing the sports and entertainment industries.
 The course will analyze legislation that has effected the development and operation of these industries.
 Landmark and seminal cases will be reviewed to ascertain the rights and restrictions of those operating within the industries.
 Also included as a point of study will be controversial issues where legal precedents have not yet been set.
-Cross-listed as SEM 380.
+Cross-listed as SEM and PLS 380.

 BUA390 Business Practicum (3)